 - Have you stopped paying some of your debts?

 - Are you paying the minimum on your credit cards because you can’t afford more?

-- Are you using cash advanced on your card(s) to pay for essentials like groceries, utilities, etc.?
+- Are you using cash advances on your card(s) to pay for essentials like groceries, utilities, etc.?

 - Do you utilize payday loans?

 - Have you maxed out your credit limit(s)?

 - Do you have little or no savings?

 - Have you borrowed money from friends or relatives?

 - Have debt collectors begun to call you, or send overdue notices?

 - Are you and your spouse fighting over money?

 If you answered yes to more than a couple of those questions, you have a debt problem, but you still can change the future of your financial situation.
 You can do what others have done successfully – face this challenge.
 Stop making excuses.
 Professional debt help is available.